kabartolo/launch-school/210_js/arrays/notes.md

 * Returns: new array
 * **DOES** mutate original array
 * **Allows negative value for first argument**
-* If values are given, will be added beginning at the start index
+* If values are given, they will be added to the array from the start index.
-* If deleteCount is 0 or negative, no elements are removed
+* If deleteCount is 0 or negative, no elements are removed.

 ```javascript
 var array = [1, 2, 3];